Censorship in China: Cultural

 China has historically sought to use censorship to protect the country's culture.
-During the Cultural Revolution of the 1970s, foreign literature and art forms, religious works and symbols, and even artifacts of ancient Chinese culture were deemed "reactionary" and became targets for destruction by Red Guards.
+During the Cultural Revolution of the 1970s, foreign literature and art forms, religious works and symbols, and even artifacts of ancient Chinese culture were deemed "reactionary" elements of the Four Olds, which became targets for destruction by Red Guards.

-Although much greater cultural freedom exists in China today, continuing crackdowns on banning foreign cartoons from Chinese prime time TV, and limits on screening for foreign films could be seen as a continuation of cultural-minded censorship.
 The foreign TV shows and films on internet also become the target of censorship.
 In July 2017, Bilibili, one of the most popular video sites in China, removed most of American & British TV shows, and all foreign categories like "American drama" to comply with regulations.

 In order to limit outside influence on Chinese society, authorities began to restrict the publishing of children's books written by foreign authors in China from early 2017, reducing the number of these kind of books from thousands to hundreds a year.

 Male actor's earrings and ponytails have been blurred due to the perception that they are rebellious and countercultural.

+Doping scandals involving Chinese athletes in international sports are widely censored.

+In September 2023, an amendment to the Public Security Administration Law was proposed before the National People's Congress that would criminalize comments, clothing, or symbols that hurt the feelings of the Chinese people.
+After public backlash, the amendment was narrowed down to prohibit clothes that "glorify wars of aggression or aggressive acts"; the amendment took effect in June 2025.

 Religious

 The Constitution of China guarantees freedom of religion for citizens, as it does the freedom of speech.
 In practice, however, there are strict regulations on religious practice and speech.
 Five state religions are officially recognized: Buddhism, Catholicism, Daoism, Islam, and Protestantism; faiths outside of these are illegal, although some are tolerated to varying degrees.
 The Church of Jesus Christ of Latter-day Saints, for instance, is permitted to maintain a small number of places of worship for expatriates, but is forbidden from preaching or proselytizing to Chinese citizens, as are all foreigners.
 Foreigners caught proselytizing have been arrested and expelled from the country.

-A number of religious texts, publications, and materials are banned or have their distributions artificially limited in the PRC, and information concerning the treatment of some religious groups is also tightly controlled.
-Under Chinese law, a minor is forbidden to receive a religious education of any kind.

 The Falun Gong is subject to suppression in China, and virtually all religious texts, publications, and websites relating to the group have been banned, along with information on the imprisonment or torture of followers.

 Christian Bibles are allowed to be printed in China but only in limited numbers and through a single press.
 Their sale is also restricted to officially sanctioned churches, with online sales restricted since at least April 2018.
 The Chinese government has fined churches for possession of unauthorized editions of the Bible.
 Other Christian literature is also restricted; in January 2016, five people were arrested for simply "buying and selling officially forbidden Christian devotionals".
 They were sentenced to 3–7 years in jail.
+Distribution of Christian Bibles and other Christian materials through Cantonese language social media has been also prohibited.